donejs/donejs/docs/place-my-order.md

 Setting `can-tag="pmo-loading"` inserts a `<pmo-loading>` loading indicator while the import is in progress.
 A can-import's view model is a promise object, so once it is done loading, it sets its `state` property to `resolved`.

-Now if we reload [http://localhost:8080/](http://localhost:8080/), we can see the header and the home component and be able to navigate to the different pages through the header.
+Now we can see the header and the home component and be able to navigate to the different pages through the header.

 ## Getting Data from the Server